Kessingland Lifeboat Station: History

 Following requests by the lifeboat crew for a larger lifeboat (than the existing No.2 station boat) for use around the sand-banks, a 38-foot lifeboat was sent to the station, establishing Kessingland No.3 station.
-The lifeboat was built by Beeching of Great Yarmouth, and cost £363, with boathouse work costing an additional £337.
+The lifeboat was built by James Beeching of Great Yarmouth, and cost £363, with boathouse work costing an additional £337.
 The lifeboat was sailed to its station from Great Yarmouth by its crew, arriving on 24 March 1884.
 The lifeboat was named Charles Bury (ON 27), the cost of the lifeboat defrayed from the legacy of the said Charles Bury of Nazeing, Essex.
 The lifeboat operated until 1897, and was then withdrawn.

 Coxswain George Strowger would receive a second RNLI Silver Medal (Second-service clasp) in 1895 for his continued service, including to the following vessels: